Buyer Fit Snapshot

 That said, more decoration does not always mean more sales.
 I’ve sat in meetings where a buyer wanted four print colors, foil, and matte lamination on a kraft bag that was going to hold socks.
 Socks.
 Not jewelry.
 Not perfume.
 Socks.
 We trimmed it back to one dark ink and a strong logo lockup.
 The order looked better, cost less, and sold faster.
 Sometimes the smartest custom kraft paper bags wholesale decision is restraint.

 Functional add-ons matter too.
 Reinforced bottoms help with heavier goods.
 Thicker paper weights reduce tearing.
 Water-resistant liners help for food businesses or damp environments.
 Optional inserts can support fragile items.
-These details don’t sound glamorous, but they keep the bag from failing after three uses.
-And yes, customers notice a broken handle faster than they notice beautiful typography.
+These details don’t sound glamorous, but they keep the bag from failing after repeated tosses and keep customer expectations in line.

 Specifications to Lock In Before Production Starts